Version2beta/talks/how_to_hire_a_software_engineer/how_to_hire_a_software_engineer.md

 This is the recruiting and interviewing process I'm using at OC Tanner Company in Salt Lake City, Utah, one of Fortune Magazine's 100 Best Places to Work.
 It's how I interview for the teams I manage, and it's the process I train other people to use.

+[ slide

-[slide: A generalized recruiting process]
+A generalized recruiting process

+]

 We'll start with a generalized recruiting process: